Still Life with a Chinese Porcelain Jar: Historical information

 In the 1650s and '60s, as Amsterdam flourished as a hub of commerce and politics, Kalf perfected the pronk (display) still life to exhibit its prosperity.
 Using an arrangement of objects generally extremely similar to the ones in Still Life with a Chinese Porcelain Jar, depicted with a rich, velvety atmosphere and glistening light, Kalf captured his city's wealth for all to admire.
 His goal was to render the objects even more beautiful than reality did.
 This would establish painting as the preeminent art form.
 Goethe thought he succeeded, saying of Kalf's paintings that "there is no question that should I have the choice of the golden vessels or the picture, I would choose the picture."

 Acquisition

 The Herron School of Art acquired this artwork in 1945, a gift of Mrs. James W. Fesler in memory of Daniel W. and Elizabeth C. Marmon.
-It remained with the IMA during the division and currently hangs in the William C. Griffith Jr. and Carolyn C. Griffith Gallery.
-It has the accession number 45.9.
+The painting was exhibited in the Chengdu Museum as part of the traveling exhibition "Rembrandt to Monet: 500 Years of European Painting from the Clowes Collection and the Indianapolis Museum of Art at Newfields", which closed on January 4, 2021.
+The painting has the accession number 45.9.